matdombrock/sllm/README.md

   -c, --context <string...>   context to prepend
-  -d, --domain <string...>    subject domain to prepend -e, --expert <string...>    act as an expert on this domain -5, --like-im-five          explain it like I'm 5 years old -H, --history <number>      prepend history (chatGPT mode) -f, --file <path>           prepend the given file contents
+  -d, --domain <string...>    subject domain to prepend -e, --expert <string...>    act as an expert on this domain -C, --code <language>       respond only with executable code (default: "JavaScript") -5, --like-im-five          explain it like I'm 5 years old -H, --history <number>      prepend history (chatGPT mode) -f, --file <path>           prepend the given file contents